pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-the-ai-challenge-is-cloud-not-code/index.md

 ### 4. Deploy in the cloud on Runpod.io

-While there are 3 providers already supported in this codebase, I am going to demonstrate deploying to Runpod.io, a GPU and ML dedicated cloud catering to AI workloads, and development tasks.
+While there are three providers already supported in this codebase, this post illustrates deploying to Runpod.io, a GPU and ML dedicated cloud catering to AI workloads, and development tasks.

 ```bash
 # This enables the IaC to deploy Katwalk Server